 In the vast majority of studies on the burden of care for persons living with dementia caregiver burden was related to the main diagnosis, such as Alzheimer’s disease (AD).
 Few studies have analyzed potential effects of comorbidities on caregiver burden.
 Comorbidities are common in dementia patients, can have debilitating effects, and may require complex therapies and medical care management [21,23].
 The question arises whether age-related comorbidities of persons living with dementia and dementia complications play a significant role in the context of caregiver burden.

-The PRODEM Registry-Study on caregiver
+The PRODEM Registry-Study on caregiver burden-Part one

 We present the data from a multicenter register study sponsored by the Austrian Alzheimer Society (Prospective Dementia Registry, PRODEM) on patients suffering from early to moderately advanced dementia.
 This study aimed at a longitudinal analysis of clinical, neuroradiological, and neuropsychological data, comorbidities, medication, activities of daily living, disabilities, dependency, occupational, psychosocial and family parameters, need for care, and caregiver burden.